 It is recommended that the student take two science courses and at least five courses (a minimum of 17 semester hours of credit) each semester to ensure appropriate preparation for the academic challenge of the School of Pharmacy.
 Calculus and required science courses taken more than seven years before the fall semester of admission must be retaken for a grade unless the applicant's subsequent academic or work experiences relate directly to the coursework.
 We do not waive any prerequisites coursework.

 Other clarifying information: All science courses (chemistry, biology, microbiology, human anatomy, human physiology, and physics) must include a laboratory with each lecture.
 Science courses for non-science majors are NOT acceptable.
 Physics coursework may be algebra-based and must include mechanics, heat, force and motion.

 Human Anatomy – Combined Human Anatomy and Physiology courses are acceptable for completion of this pre-requisite requirement.
 The total semester hours of instruction must total 8 semester hours. *Acceptance of a 300 or 400 level biology course may be eligible for substitution for anatomy and physiology laboratory only if applicant's home institution does not offer anatomy laboratory and/or physiology laboratory courses.
 This is applicable only for anatomy and physiology pre-requisite requirements.
 Request for this consideration must be submitted in writing to email@example.com.

 Economics – The economics requirement may be fulfilled with either a macroeconomic or microeconomic course.

 Statistics – Must have a general statistics or biostatistics emphasis.

 Select code 8246 and 5419.
-The TOEFL is NOT required if you took your prerequisite coursework at an American college or university.
+The TOEFL is NOT required if you took prerequisite coursework at an accredited US college or university.